ScottEstes/tutorials/README.md

 # tutorials
-Contains notes and sample code used to learn new technologies
+Contains notes and sample code used to learn new technologies.